Gonza10V/clever-vista/content/publications/journal-article/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "LOICA: Integrating Models with Data for Genetic Network Design Automation"
+publication: "SeqTrainer: Encoding Synthetic Biology Data for Machine Learning"
-publication_short: "LOICA"
+publication_short: "SeqTrainer"

-abstract: Genetic design automation tools are necessary to expand the scale and complexity of possible synthetic genetic networks.
-These tools are enabled by abstraction of a hierarchy of standardized components and devices.
-Abstracted elements must be parametrized from data derived from relevant experiments, and these experiments must be related to the part composition of the abstract components.
-Here we present Logical Operators for Integrated Cell Algorithms (LOICA), a Python package for designing, modeling, and characterizing genetic networks based on a simple object-oriented design abstraction.
-LOICA uses classes to represent different biological and experimental components, which generate models through their interactions.
-These models can be parametrized by direct connection to data contained in Flapjack so that abstracted components of designs can characterize themselves.
-Models can be simulated using continuous or stochastic methods and the data published and managed using Flapjack.
-LOICA also outputs SBOL3 descriptions and generates graph representations of genetic network designs.
+abstract: SeqTrainer aims to help researchers efficiently collect the data they need to train models by preprocessing the data stored in SynBioHub.
+We developed a Python package that streamlines querying and preprocessing data from SynBioHub, generating features for ML models.
+By integrating SBOL data querying, feature engineering (including k-mers, PWM, and GC skew), and graph neural network (GNN) modeling, this project will help researchers to efficiently analyze synthetic constructs and generate predictions for their data.

 # Summary.
 An optional shortened abstract.
-summary: Logical Operators for Integrated Cell Algorithms (LOICA) is a tool for the design, modeling, and parametrization of synthetic genetic networks.
+summary: SeqTrainer is a software tool to facilitate the training of ML models on standardized data in SBOL stored in SynBioHub.

 tags:
-- Design
-- Modeling
-- Simulation
-- Genetic Networks
+- Machine Learning

 featured: true

 hugoblox: